charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 [^8]: In Matthias' build, Oath is 50% to find only land, 7% to find only creatures, 38% to find both, and 5% to find nothing.

 There's a difference between a card that *feels* bad and a card that *is* bad (remember <a class="card">Death's Shadow</a>).
 In order to figure out which category Oath falls into, I coded up the deck in Python[^6].
 The program doesn't know anything about strategy or sequencing -- it just knows the rules.
-Any time there are multiple legal plays, it clones itself that many times and tries them all[^3].
+Whenever there are multiple legal plays, it clones itself that many times and tries them all[^3].
 For any given hand, it's guaranteed to find the fastest line to a Titan.

 [^6]: You can check out the code on GitHub [here](https://github.com/charles-uno/valakut).
 Implementation and optimization details are discussed in the readme.
 Feedback and pull requests welcome!